John Vincent Holland

-John Vincent Holland VC (19 July 1889 – 27 February 1975), was World War I Irish soldier, and the recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major John Vincent Holland VC (19 July 1889 – 27 February 1975), was World War I Irish soldier, and the recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life and education

 Holland was born into a middle-class family in Athy, County Kildare, the son of veterinary surgeon John Holland and Catherine Peppard.
 He was educated first at Clongowes Wood College and later at Liverpool University, and was one of 600 Old Clongovians to enlist in the army during World War One.

-World War 1
+World War I

-On the outbreak of war he enlisted in the 2nd Life Guards in November 1914 undergoing his training in Cumbermere Barracks Windsor.
-After a short time with the Life Guards he was granted a commission with the 3rd Battalion of the Leinster Regiment.
+On the outbreak of war he enlisted in the 2nd Life Guards in November 1914 undergoing his training in Combermere Barracks at Windsor.
+After a short time with the Life Guards he was granted a commission with the 3rd (Reserve) Battalion, Prince of Wales's Leinster Regiment (Royal Canadians).
 In March 1915 he was attached to the 2nd Battalion of the Royal Dublin Fusiliers and was then wounded in August and returned to England and Ireland to convalesce, but it wasn't long until he was back in France and back with the 7th Battalion Leinster Regiment serving as battalion bombing officer.

 On 3 September 1916, during the Somme Offensive, whilst engaged in intense combat in the vicinity of the village of Guillemont, Holland was awarded the Victoria Cross for the following action:

 "During a heavy engagement, Lt.
 Holland, not content with bombing hostile dug-outs, fearlessly led his troops through our own artillery barrage and cleared a great part of the village in front.
 He started out with 26 troops and finished with only five after capturing some 50 prisoners.
 By this gallant action he undoubtedly broke the spirit of the enemy and saved many casualties."

 Holland was subsequently promoted to Captain.
 During the war he was also Mentioned in Dispatches and received a personal "Hickie Parchment" from his Divisional General-Officer-Commanding, Major-General William Hickie, in recognition of his bravery in action.